-- Students are expected to teach an undergraduate class and receive satisfactory evaluations from students and the faculty supervisor. - Typically, students teach one entire undergraduate course during their third year in residence, however, some students elect to teach in their fourth year. - Students are allowed to indicate their teaching preferences (i.e., course, semester), however assignments are made based upon need and availability of courses. - A faculty-teaching supervisor is assigned to each student.
+- Students are expected to teach an undergraduate class and receive satisfactory evaluations from students and the faculty supervisor.
+Typically, students teach one entire undergraduate course during their third year in residence, however, students may elect to teach in their fourth year.
+This decision should be made in consultation with mentor and/or one's Division Director.
+Students are allowed to indicate their teaching preferences (i.e., course, semester), however assignments are made based upon need and availability of courses. - A faculty-teaching supervisor is assigned to each student for the initial semester they are teaching in.
 Students should meet with the mentor before the semester to go over the course syllabus, required textbooks, audiovisual aids, and helpful tips for teaching. - Student teachers are also required to attend a Psychology Department Teaching Workshop (taught by Dr. Hillary Hoffman). - Students are evaluated by the faculty-teaching supervisor and given constructive feedback.
 Typically, the supervisor visits the student's class once in the first 7 weeks and again at the end of the semester.
 Students are also evaluated by their undergraduate students (computerized form and open-ended comments).